leaselock/pgasync/README.md

     resolve completion with the invoking query.

 Installing the async library:
+  * Installation can be managed inside or outside of the pgdeploy intsallation framework.
+In either scenario, async.sql must be deployed in the database first.
+If the database is additionally to be configured as a server, async_server.sql must also be deployed.

 Starting the orchestrator process:
   The ochestrator process is called via: CALL async.main(<force>).
 This